Human Service Programs for Pet Owners

 Below is a list of conditions which we cannot help through the CARMA program:

-- Chronic conditions requiring rechecks/follow ups, including but not limited to skin and ear infections, diabetes, kidney disease, liver disease, thyroid conditions, Cushing’s disease, Addison’s disease, heart failure, seizures, etc.
+- Chronic conditions requiring rechecks/follow ups, including but not limited to: diabetes, kidney disease, liver disease, thyroid conditions, Cushing’s disease, Addison’s disease, heart failure, seizures, etc.

 - Routine vaccinations